IsmaelNavarro/show-me-the-weather/readme.md

 # Show me the weather

-Show me the weather is an awesome tool to check the weather of a city in you command line.
+Show me the weather is an awesome tool to check the weather of a city in your command line.

 To obtain the weather of a certain region it uses [OpenWeather](https://openweathermap.org/), so you have to get one api key.